sevimonline/Multivariate-Statistical-Analysis/README.md

-# The Criteria That Women Look For in Men in Choosing a Partner
+# The Criteria That Women Look For In Men In Choosing a Partner

 ![alt text](https://casanovastyle.com/wp-content/uploads/2019/01/cas-3-min.png)